JesterNoFool/SpectralPainting/README.md

 The general steps for creating a "spectral painting", assuming you have an image file (.jpg, .tif, .webp, .png) is as follows:
 1. Resize and (if necessary) flip the image.
 NOTE: Flipping is typically needed if the spectrogram on which the image will be displayed is a falling waterfall; otherwise, the picture will be upside-down:
-   - Imagemagick: From the command line, "convert inputfile.jpg -resize 1600x outputfile.jpg"
+   - Imagemagick: From the command line, "convert inputfile.jpg -resize 1600x -flip outputfile.jpg"
    - ffmpeg: From the command line, "ffmpeg -i inputfile.jpg -filter:v "vflip, scale=1600:-1" outputfile.jpg"
    - Gimp: Import the image, scale the image (Image -> Scale Image), and flip (if necessary, Image -> Transform -> Flip Vertically).
 3. Use script Gnu Octave above to: